frictionlessdata/website/site/people/index.md

 # People

-<big><strong>People working on the Frictionless Data proejct.</strong></big>
+<big><strong>People working on the Frictionless Data project.</strong></big>

-Frictionless Data has a small core team at the Open Knowledge Foundation and Datopian, and the project is supported by a large community of contributors.
+Frictionless Data is a collective effort made by many amazing people working on various projects.
+We're a programming engineers, data scientists, and, in general, people who are interested in working towards a fair, free and open future.

 :::tip
 There are many ways to join the movement.
 If you are interested in working on Frictionless Data don't hesitate and contact the Frictionless Team using any available contact provided on this site.